 Power and wealth you can have, but a calm heart and clear conscience may allude you.

-In at the deep end, a play can reveal first hand that even the most honourable among us are not immune to terrifying and absurd disclosure.
+In at the deep end, a play can reveal first hand that the most honourable among us are not immune to terrifying and absurd disclosure.
 Working the moment, sorting out personal differences and catching emotional malfunctions enroute, gaining trust for the other, turning a chore to a thrill, we work the shift our own way… only this time around the comradery brings us together… with enough confidence and respect, enough for that age old paradigm of indifference and that consistent need for revenge, to change.

-Devoting the same carefully chosen play to span every lesson throughout a term… why not… each subject imperative to the whole… stage managing, lighting, set building, composing, design, psychology, painting, singing… going the rounds, serving up the offering to teachers and parenthood at the end of a semester… there is so much more to mounting a play than playing to the gallery… Maths, English, Woodwork, Metalwork, Art, History, all subjects addressed in the alchemy of making a play.
+Endorsing a play to span every lesson throughout a term… why not… each subject imperative to the whole… stage managing, lighting, set building, composing, design, psychology, painting, singing… going the rounds, serving up the offering to teachers and parenthood at the end of a semester… there is so much more to mounting a play than playing to the gallery… Maths, English, Woodwork, Metalwork, Art, History, all subjects addressed in the alchemy of making a play.

 Whether we fall by ambition, blood, or lust, like diamonds we are cut with our own dust.
 John Webster